-For myself and producer Tara Prowse, the process of exploring this field alongside Campbelltown Arts Centre Artistic Director Michael Dagostino and the Campbelltown team has been thrilling and strange, as we navigate the philosophical and logistical.
+For myself and producer Tara Prowse, Arts House Producer, the process of exploring this field alongside Campbelltown Arts Centre Artistic Director Michael Dagostino and the Campbelltown team has been thrilling and strange, as we navigate the philosophical and logistical.
 We are grateful to the Australia Council of the Arts for supporting the research phase of the project through the provision of an incredible Reference Group: Sandpit Digital Studio and Dan Koerner, Miyuki Jokiranta, Akil Ahamat and Joel Spring.

 Come March we will announce the full program so sign up below to stay in the know.

 – Emily Sexton, Arts House Artistic Director